devnichols/wiki-public/plex/first-time.md

 Plex is also available on all major streaming devices.
 Support includes most smart TVs, streaming boxes like an Apple TV or SHIELD, and can even be Chromecast.

 ## Want to request more content?
-Go ahead and log into https://overseerr.dakotamnichols.com/.
+Go ahead and log into: https://overseerr.dakotamnichols.com/
 ![overseerr-sign-in-2024-09-03.png](screenshots/overseerr-sign-in-2024-09-03.png)

 Clicking Sign In here will ask for your permission to log in from Plex.